Giraut/tFlipper/README.md

 - Display the Flipper Zero's screen in the console in real time
 - Send button presses from the keyboard
-- Record and replay a session
+- Record and replay a screen session
+- Record and replay button presses

 https://github.com/Giraut/tFlipper/assets/37288252/9e1c3753-835e-4ead-a4c8-cdbc5b4fc527